-Problem – Takes too long to fall asleep after going to bed.
+Problem: Takes too long to fall asleep after going to bed.
 Feel fine during day.
 No daytime sleepiness.

-Problem – Wake up too early in the morning.
+Problem: Wake up too early in the morning.
 Feel fine during day.
 No daytime sleepiness.

-Problem – Wake up for a half hour or more in the middle of night.
+Problem: Wake up for a half hour or more in the middle of night.
 Wide awake during this time.
 Feel fine during day.
 No daytime sleepiness.

-Solution – The easiest thing to do it to accept this pattern as your sleep routine.
+Solution: The easiest thing to do it to accept this pattern as your sleep routine.
 You are not alone.
 Many adults have a biphasic sleep pattern.
 Get out of bed during this period and do something.

-Problem – Need a drink or two before bed to get to sleep.
+Problem: Need a drink or two before bed to get to sleep.
 Without a drink, lie in bed for a long time before falling asleep.

-Problem – Frequent short awakenings during the night.
+Problem: Frequent short awakenings during the night.
 Sleepy during part or all of the day.

-Solution – You have sleep maintenance insomnia.
-See our fixes for insomnia.
+Solution: You might have sleep maintenance insomnia.

-Problem – Wake up wheezing or short of breath fairly often.
+Problem: Wake up wheezing or short of breath fairly often.

-Problem – Take a very long time to get to sleep at night.
+Problem: Take a very long time to get to sleep at night.
 Drowsy during the day.

-Solution – You have sleep onset insomnia.
-See our fixes for insomnia.
+Solution: You probably have sleep onset insomnia.

 Quick Fixes to Try